 Need more convincing?
 How about superb sunset views to boot?
 Set off in the late afternoon and you’ll catch the sun casting its golden glow over the city’s concrete forest.
 If you’re ready for a refreshing excursion, slip on your sneakers and let’s hike Eagle’s Nest and Beacon Hill.

-Running along the western stretch of Lion Rock Country Park, the scenic hike to Eagle’s Nest and Beacon Hill takes you through Eagle’s Nest Nature Trail and a portion of Maclehose Trail Section 5, totalling at around six kilometres from start to finish.
+Running along the western stretch of Lion Rock Country Park, the scenic hike to Eagle’s Nest and Beacon Hill takes you through Eagle’s Nest Nature Trail and a portion of Maclehose Trail Section 5, totalling around six kilometres from start to finish.
 The first peak you’ll reach is Eagle’s Nest (also known as Tsim Shan), which—true to its name—is said to be a popular roosting site for black kite eagles.
-Beacon Hill, on the other hand, wears a bit of an outdated title, as the watchtower that was allegedly erected on the hill during the Qing and Ming dynasty has disappeared without a trace of its former existence.
+Beacon Hill, on the other hand, wears a bit of an outdated title, as the watchtower that was allegedly erected on the hill during the Qing and Ming dynasties has disappeared without a trace of its former existence.